Laboratory Safety

 The New York City Fire Department (FDNY) requires a permit whenever a lab stores or uses more than one gallon of flammable/combustible liquid or 75 standard cubic feet (SCF) of flammable gas.
 The permit is associated with a maximum storage volume for flammable liquids and gases (typically, 15 gallons in most Brooklyn College labs).
 Check for the Lab Type (I-IV) on your lab's permit posted in your lab.
 FDNY inspects the lab every 12 months to renew the permit.

-FDNY also requires that labs must be under the supervision of a certificate of fitness holder also called “COF” or “C-14.”
+FDNY also requires that labs must be under the supervision of a certificate of fitness holder also called "COF" or "C-14."
 When the lab is in operation and during instructional lab periods, including weekends and holidays, a C-14 holder must be on the premises to ensure safe operation.
 The C-14 holders are responsible for monitoring FDNY compliance within their own laboratories.
 Laboratories operating without a C-14 holder present can be issued violation orders or shut down by FDNY.
-Labs should have multiple C-14 holders in order to ensure sufficient coverage during lab operations.
+Labs should have multiple C-14 holders to In order to ensure sufficient coverage during lab operations.

 Chemical Safety

-A Chemical Hygiene Plan (PDF) has been developed and implemented in accordance with the Occupational Safety and Health Administration (OSHA) laboratory standard 29CFR 1910.1450.
-These procedures apply to all employees in the college’s teaching and research laboratories whose activities involve the use of chemicals and/or other potentially hazardous materials.
+A Chemical Hygiene Plan (pdf) has been developed and implemented in accordance with the Occupational Safety and Health Administration (OSHA) laboratory standard, 29CFR 1910.1450.
+These procedures apply to all employees in the college's teaching and research laboratories whose activities involve the use of chemicals and/or other potentially hazardous materials.
 This plan outlines the required procedures for the proper storage, use, and disposal of these materials.
-Another important reference is the CUNY Laboratory Safety Manual (PDF), which specifies regulatory requirements as well as CUNY guidelines.
+Another important reference is the CUNY Laboratory Safety Manual (pdf), which specifies regulatory requirements as well as CUNY guidelines.

 Radiation Safety

 Principal investigators planning to conduct research involving radioactive isotopes must submit an application to the Radiation Safety Committee.
-Once the committee approves the protocol, the radiation safety officer will submit an application for license amendment to the New York City Department of Health for the principal investigator to be added to the college’s license.
-Comprehensive information regarding the proper use of radioisotopes and protection against radiation exposure is provided in the Brooklyn College Radiation Safety Plan (PDF).
+Once the committee approves the protocol, the radiation safety officer will submit an application for license amendment to the New York City Department of Health for the principal investigator to be added to the college's license.
+Comprehensive information regarding the proper use of radioisotopes and protection against radiation exposure is provided in the Brooklyn College Radiation Safety Plan (pdf).

 Bio-safety